Cross-scale predictive dictionaries: Conclusion and Discussions

-\paragraph{Connections to super resolution using sparse representations.} Roman et al.\ \cite{zeyde2012single} learn a pair of low resolution and high resolution dictionary using the same sparsity pattern for the two dictionaries.
-Given a low resolution patch $\bfy_\low$, they solve the sparse approximation problem $\bfy_\low \approx D_\low \bfs$ and then super resolve the image as $\bfy=D_\high \bfs$.
-In contrast, our method requires the high resolution image, and uses the sparse representation of the downscaled image to predict the high resolution sparse representation.
+Roman et al.\ \cite{zeyde2012single} learn a pair of low resolution and high resolution dictionary using the same sparsity pattern for the two dictionaries.
+Given a low resolution patch $\bfy_\low$, the sparse approximation problem $\bfy_\low \approx D_\low \bfs$ is first solved and subsequently the low-resolution image is super resolved as $\bfy=D_\high \bfs$.
+In contrast, our method requires the high resolution image as an input and uses the sparse representation of the downscaled image to predict the high resolution sparse representation.
 While the primary aim of \cite{zeyde2012single} is image-based super resolution, our method can accommodate any inverse problem based on sparse approximation.